Anthony Fauci On Donald Trump’s Spread Of COVID-19 Misinformation On Twitter: ‘It’s Not Helpful’

 Immanuel also alleged there was a conspiracy led by Fauci and the Democrats to prevent the world from finding out about this cure.
 Fauci denied he would ever mislead the public “under any circumstances.”

-Fauci further explained his stance on the video, saying it gave off signals that went against wearing masks, before saying he was trying to get people to wear facial coverings universally.
+Fauci further explained his stance on the video, saying it gave off signals that went against wearing masks.
+He added that he was trying to get people to wear facial coverings universally.

-The interview then shifted to hydroxycholorquine, a drug the president has been pushing for months much to the dismay of many health professionals across the country.
+The interview then shifted to hydroxychloroquine, a drug the president has been pushing for months — much to the dismay of many health professionals across the country.
 Asked about whether Trump was right in doing so, Fauci was somewhat coy in his response.

 “It’s not productive or helpful for me to be making judges [sic] on right or wrong”

 But the 79-year-old immunologist would once again refuse to give the drug an endorsement, which has been used in the past to treat malaria patients.
-Fauci explained the overwhelming majority of “well-run trials” indicate it is not an effective way of treating coronavirus.
+Fauci explained that the overwhelming majority of “well-run trials” indicate it is not an effective way of treating coronavirus.

-The comments came just a few days after Trump told reporters he could not understand why Fauci’s approval rating was so much higher than his was.
+The comments came just a few days after Trump told reporters he could not understand why Fauci’s approval rating was so much higher than his.

-“Nobody likes me,” the president said.
+“Nobody likes me,” he said.